-Lateef is a nationally recognized leader in the measurement of health care quality.
-He has worked with physicians and analysts at Rush and from academic medical centers across the nation to evaluate the driving factors and methodology of quality rankings by the Centers for Medicare and Medicaid Services (CMS), U.S. News and World Report and others.
+A nationally recognized leader in the measurement of health care quality, Lateef has worked with physicians and analysts at RUSH and from academic medical centers across the nation to evaluate the driving factors and methodology of quality rankings by the Centers for Medicare and Medicaid Services (CMS), U.S. News & World Report and others.

 In January 2020, Lateef was invited by the secretary of the U.S. Department of Health and Human Services (HHS) to serve on the National Advisory Council for Healthcare Research and Quality of the Agency for Healthcare Research and Quality.
-Lateef and his colleagues have evaluated and recommended changes to the rating systems to confirm that they are accurate and a fair reflection of quality.
-His work to ensure that key national measures are transparent, measure what they are intended to measure and have no unintended consequences has greatly affected how health care quality is reported across the country.
+Lateef and his colleagues evaluated and recommended changes to the rating systems for accuracy and the best reflection of quality.
+His work to ensure that key national measures are transparent and measure the right, meaningful data points greatly affected how health care quality is reported across the country.

-In 1995, Lateef earned a bachelor's degree in religious studies from the University of Florida-Gainesville.
-Four years later, he received his medical degree from Des Moines University, after which he completed his internship and residency at New York University Downtown Hospital.
-He completed a fellowship in pulmonary and critical care medicine at Rush in 2005.
+Lateef earned a bachelor's degree in religious studies from the University of Florida-Gainesville in 1995.
+He received his medical degree from Des Moines University and completed his internship and residency at New York University Downtown Hospital.
+He completed a fellowship in pulmonary and critical care medicine at RUSH University Medical Center in 2005.